apollographql/rover/docs/source/migration.md

 ### Machine-readable output

 In the Apollo CLI, many commands support alternate output formatting options, such as `--json` and `--markdown`.
-Currently, Rover does not support these formats.
+Currently, Rover only supports `--output json`, and leaves markdown formatting up to the consumer.
+For more information on JSON output in Rover, see [these docs](./configuring/#--output-json).

 ## Examples